-&lt;sup>1First, he (the stutterer) is to reduplicate in pantomime a fore-shortened version of the stuttering behavior he has just experienced and, secondly, he is to rehearse again in pantomime, a modified version of that behavior.
+&#x27;First, he (the stutterer) is to reduplicate in pantomime a fore-shortened version of the stuttering behavior he has just experienced and, secondly, he is to rehearse again in pantomime, a modified version of that behavior.
 (Van Riper)

-$^2\mbox{Learn}$ to be aware of the feeling of muscle action as you move through a word.
+&lt;sup>2Learn to be aware of the feeling of muscle action as you move through a word.
 (Neely)